Frequently Asked Questions

 Why are some classes more expensive than others?

-We have a range of classes on our timetable to do our best to make them accessible to as many people as possible (although we know we can’t please everyone).
+We have a range of classes on our timetable in order to make our services as accessible to as many people as possible (although we know we can’t please everyone).
 In some of our specialist population classes, like the Anti-Ageing class, the Ante-Natal class and Post Natal Pilates class, our numbers are capped to a) ensure you get the opportunity to ask questions and b) these are specialist classes which wouldn’t work with more people in them.
 There are more general level classes which you could attend but if you want a specifically programmed class for your needs, you will need to pay a little more.

 What if I try the class and I don’t like it?

 That’s fine.
 We can’t please everyone.
-Our aim is to get as many people more active as possible, so if you’d prefer to go it alone or find different classes which will help you better than we can, that makes us happy.
+Our aim is to get as many people more active as possible, so if you’d prefer to go it alone or find different classes which will help you better than we can, we won’t be offended.
+In fact if we aren’t the right fit we’re happy to help you find the class or business that might be.

 What if I miss my class?
 Can I make it up?